acm-uiuc/chroma-scripts/README.md

 Running
 -------
-In your chrome-scripts directory, run the activate script which will take care of all the setup and verification as well as virutalenv activation:
+In your chrome-scripts directory, run the activate script.
+If this is your first time running it, give it a bit to fetch dependencies and setup the environment:

 ```bash
 source activate